 If you believe the court should award punitive damages in your personal injury case, you need an experienced Florida personal injury attorney on your side.
 These cases require a thorough understanding of Florida law and the ability to gather and present compelling evidence.

-Contact Jurewitz Law Group Injury & Accident Lawyers at (619) 233-5020 to arrange a free consultation with one of our compassionate personal injury lawyers.
+Contact our law firm at (619) 233-5020 or through our online form for a free consultation.
 We’ll evaluate your case, explain your legal rights and options, and determine whether to seek punitive damages in your claim.
 We’re here to manage this process for you so you can focus on healing.
+Check out our awards and recent results to know why you should trust us.